ACVis/lua/README.md

 ## Interesting Facts
    Lua can call functions written in Lua and functions written in C

-   All lua library functions are writting in C
+   All lua library functions are written in C

 ## False, nil, true
   Only false and nil are false, everything else is true, this includes zero and an empty string